Laminate Flooring Cost

 How much does oak laminate cost for supply only?

-Usually a solid Oak floor (measuring 15m²) can cost into the £1,000+ bracket.
-However, for a laminate equivalent, prices will often begin at around £250 for the flooring materials.
+Usually a solid oak floor (measuring 15m²) can cost into the £1,000+ bracket.
+However, the laminate equivalent is much more affordable — prices will often begin at around £250 for the flooring materials.

-This means the price per m² can begin as low as £16.
-Although, depending on the quality of the brand chosen, this price can increase to around £25 per m².
+This means can begin as low as £16 per m².
+Although, depending on the quality of the brand chosen, the price can increase to around £25 per m².

 Next up is walnut laminate!